Climate Planning & Action

 B.C. is committed to reaching our 2050 target of reducing GHG emissions to 80 percent below 2007 levels.
 Doing so means continuing to review and update our plan to keep it relevant.
 It also means tracking our performance to date.
 We do this through Progress to Targets reports, required every two years under the Greenhouse Gas Reduction Targets Act.

 In 2012, B.C. reached its first interim target, reducing emissions to six percent below 2007 levels.
-Since that time, emissions levels have remained relatively unchanged.
 Details on the most recent Progress to Targets are available in the Climate Leadership Plan.